danimaaz/Polymarket-Tracker/README.md

 #Step II - Transform

 The second step was transforming the data.
 After the initial Python script to extract the raw data from Binance and Polymarket was created, I used Airflow as an orchestration tool.
-The purpose of Airflow is to establish a DAG (Directed acyclic graph).
+The purpose of Airflow is to establish a Directed Acyclic Graph (DAG).
 The purpose of a DAG is to define specifically which tasks should be run in which order.
 Within the DAG I specified, I ran both Python and SQL transformations on the raw data, so I could create numerous useful tables for the end-user to use.

 #Step III - Load

 Finally, after the DAG was established, I was ready to load all of the data into PostgreSQL.
 I used DBeaver to access the database locally on my computer.
 However, this project can be migrated to cloud storage.

 Once the tables were loaded into my local database, I was then able to create a small visualization layer for the end user to explore the data.
 For the visualization layer, I used Streamlit.
-However, users trying to attempt this project can also use other visualization tools such as Looker and Tableau.
+However, users attempting this project can also use other visualization tools, such as Looker and Tableau.
 I also used Ngrok to host the Streamlit online, while the data is hosted strictly on my local computer.

+# 2 - API Integration

+What is the purpose of using specifically Binance and Polymarket data?

+The idea for this project initially was to create a rough Bitcoin sentiment graph.
+So I can see the general market sentiment on Bitcoin.
+Polymarket is a crypto-based prediction market.
+Meaning that users buy or sell futures that hinge on a particular event happening.
+This effectively makes it a bookmaker.
+The way prices are quoted (1 share yielding $1 if successful) deems it a good substitute for the *probability* that an event will happen.
+Thus, I integrated the Polymarket API to primarily get this data.

+I integrated the Binance API data to get real-time data on how the orderbook of BTC USDC is moving.
+Using that data, I was able to classify whether a particular prediction market is bullish or bearish.